ibois-epfl/Cockroach-documentation/docs/tutorials/workshoptrees.md

 Authors: [damien.gilliard@epfl.ch](damien.gilliard@epfl.ch), [joseph.tannous@epfl.ch](joseph.tannous@epfl.ch), [andrea.settimi@epfl.ch](andrea.settimi@epfl.ch)

-This tutorial was made for a workshop held at IBois, EPFL for the sudio Weinand (directed by Prof. Yves Weinand, under supervision of dr. Agathe Mignon )
+This tutorial was made for a workshop held at IBois, EPFL for the studio Weinand (directed by Prof. Yves Weinand, under the supervision of Dr. Agathe Mignon ).
+The goal of the workshop is to introduce students to point cloud processing of a forest parcel in order to extract trees' polysurfaces.
+Students will use these irregular geometries to design structures.

-It uses open source 3D point clouds from [The Center of excellence in laser scanning research ](https://laserscanning.fi/).
-For more information: [International benchmarking of terrestrial laser scanning approaches for forest inventories (Liang et al 2018).](https://www.sciencedirect.com/science/article/pii/S0924271618301849?via%3Dihub)
+The tutorial uses open-source 3D point clouds from [The Center of Excellence in Laser Scanning Research](https://laserscanning.fi/).
+For more information: [International benchmarking of terrestrial laser scanning approaches for forest inventories (Liang et al 2018).](https://www.sciencedirect.com/science/article/pii/S0924271618301849?via%3Dihub).
-**The cropped data converted to .e57 can be accessed through this [link](https://1drv.ms/f/s!Am3cYTZnGFlCg07Y7lWI361rvh4a?e=IF2Rms)**
+**The cropped data converted to .e57 can be accessed [here](https://1drv.ms/f/s!Am3cYTZnGFlCg07Y7lWI361rvh4a?e=IF2Rms)**

+{: .fs-6 .fw-300 }

 <p align="center">
 <img src="https://github.com/ibois-epfl/Cockroach-documentation/blob/docu-alpha/img/Screenshotfrom2023-09-2517-41-31.png?raw=true" width="300" height="560"/>
 </p>

+---

-We propose to start from a pointcloud section of your choice from the highlighted link hereabove.
+We propose to start from a point cloud section of your choice from the highlighted link above.

-First, import the pointcloud in Rhino.
-The simplest is to drag&drop in the Rhino workspace, or on the Rhino icon if Rhino is not open.
+First, import the point cloud in Rhino.
+The simplest is to drag and drop in the Rhino workspace, or on the Rhino icon if Rhino is not open.

 <br/><br/>

 ## 0 Remove Ground

-We recommand to remove the ground manually (For this workshop, fiddling with ransac may not be the most suitable option).To remove some points from a pointcloud in Rhino, hold `ctrl + shift` and select with the mouse the region you want to select, then press `delete`.
+We recommend removing the ground manually (For this workshop, fiddling with ransac may not be the most suitable option).To remove some points from a point cloud in Rhino, hold `ctrl + shift` and select with the mouse the region you want to select, then press `delete`.
 <br/><br/>

 ## 1 Downsample
-For further computation it might be better to downsample the pointcloud.
+For further computation, it might be better to downsample the point cloud.
 For this, use the **[`Cockroach_Downsample(n_points)`](https://github.com/ibois-epfl/Cockroach-documentation/blob/docu-alpha/docs/cmd_description/Cockroach_Downsample.md#cockroach_downsample)** command.
 This command takes as argument the number of points you want in the result point cloud.

 ![img_2](https://github.com/ibois-epfl/Cockroach-documentation/blob/docu-alpha/img/WS_again_tutorial_1.png?raw=true)